prasanna-col/auth-session-mern/README.md

-# Session Auth boilerplate with MERN stack
+# auth-session-mern
+Session workflow with Login, register and home screens